inst-it/inst-it/README.md

 will be updated before `Dec.
 12, 2024`, please stay tuned.

 ## <img src="assets/dataset.png" alt="🏆" style="height: 1em;"> Inst-IT Dataset: An Instruction Tuning Dataset with Multi-level Fine-Grained Annotations
 Inst-IT Dataset can be downloaded [`here`](https://huggingface.co/datasets/Inst-IT/Inst-IT-Dataset).
 To the best of our knowledge, this is the first dataset that provides fine-grained annotations centric on specific instances.
-Inst-it Dataset contains **21k videos** and **51k images** (we treat images as static, single-frame videos).
 In total, Inst-it Dataset includes :
 - **21k** videos
 - **51k** images
 - **21k** video-level descriptions